 Anybody can go out, spend twenty bucks, and stick a piece of plastic into a birthday wishes greeting card.
 That does not put yourself into a gift, and it does not provide a person with something memorable.
 You might as well just put a $20 bill in a card; it will be less of a chore.
 However, as the new year gains momentum, there are some interesting options to consider.
 Personalized accessories for men are a good example and would make a nice and thoughtful gift for him.

-You can get personalized gifts that are reasonably affordable, show how much you really care about someone, and provide them with an enjoyable trinket, clothing item, or souvenir that will always remind them of you when they wear it, see it, or use it.
+You can get personalized gifts that are reasonably affordable.
+Show how much you really care about someone, and provide them with personalised new baby gift, an enjoyable trinket, clothing item, or souvenir that will always remind them of you when they wear it, see it, or use it.
 Following we will briefly cover a few ideas:

 1. Custom Clothes: Socks, Pants, Shirts, Hats, T-Shirts